DurgNomis-drol/ha_toyota/README.md

 ### Overview

 - Numberplate and starter battery sensors
-- Fuel and odometer information
+- Fuel, battery and odometer information
 - Current week, month and year statistics.
-- Window and lights sensors
+- HVAC, Window and lights sensors
 - Door and door lock sensors, including hood and trunk sensor.
 - Is key in car and over all status sensor.